-We all like to think that it won’t happen to us, but would you know what to do with your medical bills if you fell ill while travelling?
+We all like to think that it won’t happen to us, but would you know what to do with your medical expenses abroad if you fell ill while travelling?

-Not only will Travel Insurance pay your medical bills, but a good policy will also cover your associated costs, like;
+Travel insurance will not only pay your medical bills, but a good policy will also cover your associated costs, like:

 The European Health Insurance Card (EHIC) is very useful.
 It’s free, and can cover you for some state-provided health care if you are an EU resident, travelling within the EU (plus Iceland, Liechtenstein, Norway and Switzerland).
 However, state healthcare varies from country to country and its only available in the EU and can be very limited in some locations.
 You won’t be covered for private medical expenses, repatriation costs, or additional expenses and if you need any element of these, you will start to incur hefty costs very quickly.
 So it’s best NOT to rely on the EHIC for everything.

 If you’ve been sensible enough to buy travel insurance, you’ll benefit from the very fine-tuned, customer service that most insurers have in place for paying medical bills.
 Most good travel insurance policies have a 24 hour medical assistance service that you can call if you have a medical emergency abroad.
 Once they are involved, they will usually co-ordinate all the assistance you require and pre-authorise costs directly with the medical providers – so you don’t have to shell out first.
 This is a fantastic advantage, as it means you get the medical help and support you need and you don’t have to worry about costs or language barriers.
 They usually have multi-lingual and medically trained staff on hand to help with any medical emergency that could arise.